It's Your Choice 2017

 An HSA is an account established by an individual to pay for health care.
 To set up an HSA, the individual must be covered by a federally qualified HDHP.
 HSAs are owned by the individual, balances roll over from year to year, and the funds are portable, meaning the employee keeps them if they leave the HDHP plan or state service.
 The funds in an HSA can be used to pay for qualified medical expenses that are not covered by your health plan, and can be saved for future expenses on a pre-tax basis.
 The funds can also be invested.
 Contact TASC for investment options.
 See question #12 for more information.

 A participant is only eligible for an HSA if they are enrolled in a federally qualified HDHP.
-A participant may not enroll in both an HSA and a health care FSA at the same time.
+A participant may not enroll in both an HSA and a regular health care FSA at the same time, although the FSA can be converted to an allowed Limited Purpose Flexible Spending Account (LPFSA).
 Both types of accounts allow a participant to set aside money pre-tax to pay for healthcare expenses, however, there are some key differences shown in the table below:

 No, you choose how you pay for your deductible.